telerik/xaml-docs/controls/radchartview/features/rendering.md

 Skia is 2D graphic library for drawing graphics in a performant way.
 The RadChartView components can also benefit from the Skia API to further extend and optimize their rendering capabilities and performance.

-In order to use the `SkiaRenderOptions`, you will need to install the [SkiSharp NuGet package](https://www.nuget.org/packages/SkiaSharp/2.88.6) (version 2.88.6).
+In order to use the `SkiaRenderOptions`, you will need to install the [SkiaSharp NuGet package](https://www.nuget.org/packages/SkiaSharp/2.88.6) (version 2.88.6).
 After referencing the SkiaSharp binary, you will be able to set the `RenderOptions` property of the series.

 #### __XAML__
 {{region radchartview-features-rendering-0}}